Geetha2503/receipt-processor-challenge/README.md

 4. ### Testing:

-Testing the Receipt Processor Service can be done effectively using Postman, a popular tool for testing API endpoints.
+Testing the Receipt Processor Service can be done effectively using any API development and testing software like Postman, a popular tool for testing API endpoints.
 Follow these steps to configure and use Postman for testing:

 #### Using Postman